 In the case of transactions between ecosystems, communication between them becomes necessary.
 Let’s say for example that a user holds DOT and swaps it for ETH.
 From the perspective of Ethereum, ownership of DOT is external state information.
-This external state information originates in Polkadot, outside of Ethereum, and can thus not be proven by Ethereum.
+This external state information originates from another chain, outside of Ethereum, and can thus not be proven by Ethereum.

 Composing L2 state from multiple rollups

 A single rollup obtains security from the L1 it is built upon.
 This has led to the notion that there is never a situation where it makes sense for an L2 to sit on top of multiple L1s, as a rollup cannot obtain additional security from multiple L1s.
 The argument is that rolling up the same state transition to multiple L1s could lead to situations where different L1s would contradict each other on such state and the L2 has to defer to the truth of only one L1.
 Consequently, if the L2 relies on a single L1 in such cases, the other L1s did not add to the rollup’s security to begin with.
 Thus it is commonly assumed that only a single L1 can finalize state transitions of the L2 and verify the correct execution of the L2 rules.

 This notion has to be deconstructed to discover a misconception.
 While most of it is true, there is a hidden assumption that all state on the L2 is a monolithic unit that can only be secured by a single L1.
 Instead, consider that the L2 state can be seen as a sum of all rollup states.
 This now opens the possibility to find more nuanced solutions that roll up the different state components of the L2 state into their respective L1s.